artefactual/archivematica-docs/getting-started/troubleshooting/faq.rst

 #. **What does Archivematica do?**

-   The main purpose of Archivematica is to create standards-based, self- documenting and system-independent archival information packages (AIPs).
+   The main purpose of Archivematica is to create standards-based, self-documenting and system-independent archival information packages (AIPs).
 An AIP includes a METS XML file with a robust PREMIS preservation metadata implementation, and is packaged in the Library of Congress BagIt format, which includes file manifests and information about the AIP contents.
 The physical and logical structure of the AIP is described in the METS structMap.

 #. **Does Archivematica perform fixity checks?**